 By automating repetitive tasks, managers allow employees to focus on more value-added work.
 Not only does this reduce the amount of time spent on a job, but it can reduce monotony for your workers and limit the strain they experience from performing the same tasks repeatedly.
 After all, it’s that type of strain that can lead to injuries and aggravate your turnover rates.

-In the cleaning industry, robotic sweepers can achieve a consistent clean while employees focus on detail cleaning and high dusting … or data analytics and customer interactions.
+In the cleaning industry, commercial robot vacuums can achieve a consistent clean while employees focus on detail cleaning and high dusting … or data analytics and customer interactions.
 That’s the type of jump in job duties that can keep workers interested in sticking around.

 4. Use the right supplies and equipment